Southworth Library (Dartmouth, Massachusetts): Construction

-In March 1888 the land that the library would be built upon was sold by Captain George O. Baker to the library association for 200 United States dollars.
+In March 1888, the land that the library would be built upon was sold by Captain George O. Baker to the library association for 200 United States dollars.
 Funds for the library were procured from John Haywood Southworth, who in addition to donating funds needed for creating the building, also donated 2,500 books - all in the memory of his father.
 The building was designed by architect R. H. Slack, who fashioned the building with a reference room in the shape of a half circle, an additional room with the fiction collection, and a downstairs section for children's literature.
 The building was two stories, 1,999 square feet, and cost US$4,785 to build.
 Southworth library was completed and dedicated on February 1, 1890, by Reverend Martin S. Howard.

 Public usage

 At the time the library first opened, a library card cost 50 cents, with late fees being 1 cent per day.

+The books in circulation in 1910 was still 2,500.